gravitational/teleport/rfd/0173-terraform-machine-id.md

 This approach makes using MachineID and adopting short-lived certificates easier, especially in CI/CD pipelines.
 Switching to short-lived certificates and delegated join methods improves security as there's less material to exfiltrate and users can fine-tune the token permissions (allow joining based on the service account/github project/workload location).
-Adopting "MFA for admin" will be easier for existing users.
+Adopting "MFA for admin" will also be easier for existing users.

 This approach also improves security by not writing to disk the MachineID-generated certs.
-In case of misconfigured/broad ACLs, an attacker already present on the host will not be able to obtain certs from reading the filesystem.
+In case of misconfigured/permissive ACLs, an attacker already present on the host will not be able to obtain certs from reading the filesystem.
 Exfiltrating the MachineID certs requires dumping the process memory.

 #### Risks